 Union Army Officer

-As Southern states began to secede from the Union in December 1860 and the first several months of 1861, McPherson determined that he had to fight for the North.
+As Southern states seceded from the Union in December 1860 and the first several months of 1861, McPherson decided he had to fight for the North.
 He summarized his views in a letter to his mother:

 My mind is perfectly made up, and I can see that I have but one duty to perform, and that is, to stand by the Union and the support of the General Government.
 I left home when I was quite young, was educated at the expense of the Government, received my commission and have drawn my pay from the same source to the present time, and I think it would be traitorous for me, now that the Government is really in danger, to decline to serve and resign my commission.
 Not that I expect any service of mine can avail much; but such as it is it shall be wielded in behalf of the Union, whether James Buchanan or Abraham Lincoln is in the Presidential chair.

 In another letter to his mother, McPherson further stated: